• Skip to primary navigation

 The Best Ribbon for Christmas Tree Decorating

 Make sure you use wire ribbon for your tree because it will be easier to bend in and out of the branches.
 I like to use ribbon that is 2.4” to 4” in width.
-For my favorite source of Christmas tree ribbon, click HERE.

-I go in-depth on the easiest way in my Adding Ribbon to Christmas Trees Tutorial.
-It’s even complete with a step by step video so you can decorate a Christmas tree like a pro.
+I go in-depth on the easiest way in my Adding Ribbon to Christmas Trees Tutorial It’s even complete with a step by step video so you can decorate a Christmas tree like a pro.
 Then come back here for the rest of the tutorial.

-How To Decorate a Tree Professionally – Video Tutorial of How To Add Ribbon
+Click Here for the Video Tutorial of How To Add Ribbon

 Step 4: How to Add a Topper to a Christmas Tree